tonight-halfmoon/freebsd-on-T530/System.Configurations/Update_and_Upgrade/steps.md

     # /usr/ports/name make deinstall
     ```

-  ### Fix broken apps when they depend on packages has been removed
+### Fix broken packages when they depend on packages has been removed

   ```
   # pkg update -f